 Television Album Reviews

-The pivotal part of Television’s sound is the guitar interplay of Tom Verlaine and Richard Lloyd – both players are top drawer with their interlocking riffs and impressive solos.
+The pivotal part of Television’s sound is the guitar interplay of Tom Verlaine and Richard Lloyd with their interlocking riffs and impressive solos.
 The two guitarists have contrasting styles; Verlaine more avant-garde and Lloyd more sweet and melodic.
-But despite their guitar virtuosity and Verlaine’s impressionistic lyrics, Television are part of the punk era, with its stripped down, DIY aesthetic; Verlaine’ strangled vocals are something of an acquired taste, while the rhythm section sound of drummer Billy Ficca and drummer Fred Smith is dry and uncluttered.
+But despite their guitar virtuosity and Verlaine’s impressionistic lyrics, Television are part of the punk era, with its stripped down, DIY aesthetic; Verlaine’ strangled vocals are something of an acquired taste, while the rhythm section sound of drummer Billy Ficca and bassist Fred Smith is dry and uncluttered.

 The band only produced two studio albums in their initial tenure – 1978’s Adventure was effectively the weaker half of their live set, and was less well received.
 The same lineup reunited for 1992’s self-titled album, and have continued intermittently as a live act, although Lloyd hasn’t been involved recently.